 Shift points are fully adjustable, and lockups can be enabled wherever you want them in 2nd through 6th.
 The control system unlocks the converter just enough during shifts just like a factory system so smooth shift quality and power transition to the next gear is maintained.

-The 68 swap will work with an exhaust brake when the torque converter clutch is applied (locked up)- and I can tune the control module to lock the converter at zero throttle- so yes it will work with an exhaust brake.
+The 68 swap will work with an exhaust brake when the torque converter clutch is applied (locked up)- and I can tune the control module to lock the converter at zero throttle when the exhaust brake is activated - so yes it will work with an exhaust brake.

-The 2800 controller allows “Calibration B” to be enabled for all applications.
-This can be used to switch to a Tow/Haul tune with a switch or even your current cancel od or tow/haul switch.
+The controller has a secondary calibration for towing or whatever different shift points you want.
+This can be used with a switch or even your current cancel od or tow/haul switch.

 Manual mode enables you to control the shifts completely and shift the transmission with a switch.
 Depending on your application, you may be able to use factory switches for upshift and downshift, or you may use aftermarket 3-wire momentary rocker or toggle switches.